pieterberg/Smartie-Sorter/design.md

 # Design

 The design aspects of the Smartie Sorter 3000 are presented here.
 First, Section 1 looks at the "Smartie Sorter 3000" logo and name sign used for the design.
-Then, Section 2 looks at the colour schemes used for the mini arcade-game enclosure, the arcade-game buttons, and the Smartie chocolates and M&M chocolates.
+Then, Section 2 looks at the colour schemes used for the mini arcade-game enclosure, the arcade game buttons, and the Smartie chocolates and M&M chocolates.
 Finally, Section 3 looks at the sorting locations once the colours of the Smarties and M&M's have been determined.

 All colour schemes were designed using Affinity Designer, and all renders were made using Fusion 360.